- What Is Breast Augmentation?

-Breast Augmentation is a procedure sought by more and more women every day.
-Advances in breast implant technology, as well as the surgical techniques to place them, have made breast enhancement a safe and popular cosmetic procedure.
-For these reason, it is the number one cosmetic surgery procedure performed in the United States.
+Advances in breast implant technology and the surgical techniques to place them have made breast enhancement a safe and popular procedure.
+This is why breast augmentation is one of the top cosmetic surgery procedures performed in the United States.

 The decision to have an augmentation mammoplasty is very personal.
-Each woman’s decision is unique and is based on her individual needs, wishes and expectations.
+Each woman’s choice is unique and is based on her individual needs, wishes, and expectations.
 A well-informed decision is critical since it may not be a one-time surgery.
-A consultation with plastic surgeon Dr. Miguel Delgado will provide the necessary information to arrive at a decision that is both thoughtful and thoroughly researched.
+A consultation with plastic surgeon Dr. Miguel Delgado will provide the necessary information to arrive at a thoughtful and thoroughly researched decision.